|OPERA I and OPERA II (Pooled)a

 b A phase 3, global, randomised, double-blind study with a ≥120-week controlled period during which 732 patients with primary progressive MS received either intravenous ocrelizumab (600 mg) or placebo every 24 weeks.6

-a Data cuts are cumulative; each data cut includes the previous cut and fatalities are included from both the DBP and OLE.
+a Data cuts are cumulative; each data cut includes the previous cut and fatalities are included from both the controlled treatment period and open-label extension.

-b Includes all patients exposed to ocrelizumab in the global and US MS clinical trials except Ensemble; excludes patients in compassionate use program.
+b Includes all patients exposed to ocrelizumab in the global and US MS clinical trials; excludes patients in compassionate use program.

 |Ocrelizumab Post-Marketing||APR 2017–DEC 2017

 |APR 2017–MAR 2018

 |APR 2017–MAY 2018

 |APR 2017–SEP 2018